-How can we have role models who tell and lecture us, but fail to show and demonstrate by being the example?
+How Can We Be Role Models for Future Generations?
+Who tells and lectures us, but fails to show and demonstrate by being the example?
 And what can we do to be better role models for young women today?

 What is a role model?

 The Cambridge English Dictionary defines a ‘role model’ as “… a person who someone admires and whose behaviour they try to copy.”